CBD and Lupus: Latest Research, Benefits & Side Effects

 - Hormones — Hormone fluctuations can trigger inflammation, especially estrogen.

-- Environmental Influences — Heavy metals, chemical toxins, pathogens, emotional stress, and drugs.
+- Environmental influences — Like heavy metals, chemical toxins, pathogens, emotional stress, and drugs.

 We will try to uncover whether using extracts of medical marijuana for lupus influences any of these factors and whether CBD falls into the category of lupus treatment options.

-Lupus is not just a single disease but a collection of conditions that have the same biological response to a hyperactive immune system.
+Lupus is not just a single disease but a collection of conditions with the same biological response to a hyperactive immune system.
 Medically, there are four main types of lupus:

 - Systemic lupus erythematosus (SLE) — The most prevalent and most severe case.